-The dreaded condition effects around 25 - 45 million in the UK and symptoms often include: Diarrhoea, stomach cramps, bloating and constipation.
+The dreaded condition affects around 25 - 45 million in the UK and symptoms often include Diarrhoea, stomach cramps, bloating and constipation.

 It is believed that Hydrogen Sulphide is the main factor in the unwanted symptoms that causes IBS.
 When bacteria enters and sits then sits in the wrong part of the digestive system, causing the gut to pump out gases, developing the uncomfortable bloating.

 There should be an equal amount of good vs bad bacteria in the gut but when the Hydrogen Sulphide hits the body, it knocks the harmony out of place.